majodev/google-webfonts-helper/README.md

 > 2023:

-Project upgraded to be compatible with Node.js v18+, yarn 1.x and [gcr.io/distroless/nodejs18-debian11:nonroot](https://github.com/GoogleContainerTools/distroless).
-Automated prebuilt Docker images via [GitHub Actions](https://github.com/majodev/google-webfonts-helper/actions).
+* Project upgraded to be compatible with Node.js v18+.
+* Automated prebuilt Docker images via [GitHub Actions](https://github.com/majodev/google-webfonts-helper/actions).
+* `/server` was fully refactored/modernized (async/await) and now compiles with TypeScript.
+* Switch to `node:18-alpine` for the final image (the musl linux memory allocator works better with this server).
+* `/client` can still be considered very legacy Angular code.

 > 2022: